RhetTbull/osxphotos/README.md

 ```
 Usage: osxphotos help [OPTIONS]

-  query the Photos database using 1 or more search options
+  Query the Photos database using 1 or more search options

+  If more than one option is provided, they are treated as "AND"  (e.g.
+  search for photos matching all options)

 Options:
   --keyword TEXT      search for keyword(s)
   --person TEXT       search for person(s)
   --album TEXT        search for album(s)
   --uuid TEXT         search for UUID(s)
+  --name TEXT         search for TEXT in name of photo
+  --no-name           search for photos with no name
+  --description TEXT  search for TEXT in description of photo
+  --no-description    search for photos with no description
+  -i, --ignore-case   case insensitive search for name or description.
+Does
+                      not apply to keyword, person, or album
   --favorite          search for photos marked favorite
-  --notfavorite   search for photos not marked favorite
+  --not-favorite      search for photos not marked favorite
   --hidden            search for photos marked hidden
-  --nothidden     search for photos not marked hidden
+  --not-hidden        search for photos not marked hidden
   --missing           search for photos missing from disk
-  --notmissing    search for photos present on disk (e.g. not missing)
+  --not-missing       search for photos present on disk (e.g. not missing)
   --json              Print output in JSON format
   -h, --help          Show this message and exit.
 ```

 Example: find all photos with keyword "Kids" and output results to json file named results.json: